excubo-ag/Blazor.ScriptInjection/README.md

 ## Changelog

+### Version 3.1.Y

+The target framework compatibility is now limited to pre-net5.0 TFMs.
+This is effectively deprecating this library, for one simple reason: working with [JavaScript isolation](https://docs.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/call-javascript-from-dotnet?view=aspnetcore-6.0#javascript-isolation-in-javascript-modules) is a better way to achieve this.

 ### Version 3.X.Y

 Since `<Script />` fails in Blazor under some circumstances ([aspnetcore#24159](https://github.com/dotnet/aspnetcore/issues/24159)), `Script` is now deprecated in favor of `AddScript`.